Essay on the Central America War

 The Honduran deployments during the Central America War collectively remain the only U.S. operations during the conflicts of the ‘Decade That Ended Soviet Communism’ where U.S. troops have not received a Campaign or Expeditionary Medal, or other combat honors and recognition.

-The first U.S. casualties in Honduras occurred on September 23, 1981 in Tegucigalpa when two U.S. military advisers were wounded by terrorists with automatic weapons, while the Central America War officially ended in January, 1992 when hostilities ended in El Salvador.
-Analyzing all conflicts that occurred in Central America from 1979 to 1992 as one overall related war is important to establishing the magnitude of the conflict and to help counteract the ‘piecemeal’ approach of disseminating information to the public related to the Central America War.
+The first U.S. casualties in Honduras occurred on September 23, 1981 in Tegucigalpa when two U.S. military advisers were wounded (or killed, see CIA report) by terrorists with automatic weapons, while the Central America War officially ended in January, 1992 when hostilities ended in El Salvador.
+Analyzing all conflicts that occurred in Central America from 1979 to 1992 as one overall related war is paramount in establishing the magnitude of the conflict and to help counteract the ‘piecemeal’ approach of disseminating information to the public related to the Central America War.

 President Reagan declared a National State of Emergency against Nicaragua beginning in May 1985 which lasted until March 1990 and remains today the only such declaration against a foreign nation not covered by a Campaign or Expeditionary Medal for the U.S. troops sent into harms way to quell that emergency where those forces went into action and were killed and wounded.
 Honduras, with thousands of U.S. troops stationed in country as a ‘protective shield’ is directly north of Nicaragua and acted as a buffer between the threat and homeland USA.